-From the riverfront to new construction neighborhoods, there are many great places to live in Burlington, Iowa and there is no shortage of listings to choose from.
-Continue browsing this page to see available Burlington listings and if you want to do more research, check out the links below.
+Ruhl&Ruhl Realtors have plenty of homes for sale in Burlington, IA to choose from.
+Continue browsing this page to see available Burlington, IA real estate listings and if you want to do more research, check out the links below.

 Also known as the backhoe capital of the world, Burlington, Iowa is located in Des Moines County and has a population of about 27,000 people, according to the 2010 census.
 Burlington sits in the middle of a metropolitan area with the surrounding areas being West Burlington, Iowa; Middle Town, Iowa; Gulf Port, Illinois.
 Burlington is home to one of the world’s most crooked alley – Snake Alley.